ernestoresende/frontendmasters-notes/an-overview-of-the-three-pillars-of-javascript/README.md

 If we wanted to make a "thing that was like a class" called `Workshop` that could be instantiated several times, it's possible to define a function called `Workshop` (notice that it is `this` aware), and that function is going to become what we call a **constructor**; it is going to act as if it is a constructor for instances of this so-called `Workshop` class.

-To add methods into the definition of our `Workshop` class, we add them to the prototype of the of the `Workshop` constructor.
+To add methods into the definition of our `Workshop` class, we add them to the prototype of the `Workshop` constructor.